smartinovski/dialoguefactory/README.md

 ## Contribute

 ### Developing new dialogue templates
 Having dedicated substantial time to developing the DialogueFactory, we found ourselves needing help to develop all the necessary dialogue templates to reach our five-year milestone.
 The templates we need are detailed in the *Milestone* section of our [paper](http://dx.doi.org/10.13140/RG.2.2.22518.41283).
-However, if you're interested in developing templates that are important but aren't listed, feel free to submit those too.
+However, if you're interested in developing templates that are important but aren't listed, feel free to submit those, too.
 We are open to including them in our next challenge.
+Please check our [jupyter notebook](template_tutorial.ipynb) to see how to develop a new template.
 You can find examples of templates [here](https://revivegretel.com/docs/dialoguefactory.generation.html#module-dialoguefactory.generation.templates).

 ### Earn recognition by developing
 We will recognize the template developers for their contributions by featuring their new dialogue templates in our [Hall of Fame](https://revivegretel.com/hof).
 With your consent, we will include some of these templates in our next challenge.
 Every two months, we'll spotlight one outstanding template, publicly acknowledge it, and award a token prize to its creator.
 We also encourage developing and submitting new templates because DialogueFactory users will benefit from generating even more data for their models.
-Furthermore, through our combined effort, we can create the first logical agent.
+Furthermore, through our combined effort, we can create the first agent capable of semantic understanding.

 Your efforts are greatly appreciated!

 ### Submitting your templates
 To submit your dialogue templates, please create a new GitHub issue and include a link to your repository.
 Documenting your code will also help us and other developers better understand it.
-We also welcome any additional materials, such as flow diagrams and a project report, that further describe your templates and policies.
+We also welcome any additional materials, such as flow diagrams and a project report, that further describe your policies and templates.

 ## Support us
 Your generosity will bring our research closer to achieving the next big milestone: an agent with the intelligence of a 10-year-old child.